Blue Ridge PRISM Inc

 Virginia’s First Cooperative Weed Management Area

 Blue Ridge PRISM Inc is the first Cooperative Weed Management Area (CWMA) headquartered in Virginia.
 There are approximately 100 CWMAs in the U.S., mostly in the western part of the country.
-As with its western counterparts, Blue Ridge PRISM is a collaborative partnership between individuals and various private and public agencies, who work in a coordinated fashion over a wide geographical area to combat invasive species and to restore native habitats.
+As with its western counterparts, Blue Ridge PRISM is a collaborative partnership between individuals and various private and public agencies, who work in a coordinated fashion over a wide geographical area to address the threat of invasive species and to restore native habitats.
 We serve Clarke, Warren, Rappahannock, Page, Madison, Rockingham, Greene, Augusta, Albemarle and Nelson Counties.
 Beginning in early 2022, PRISM will be expanding our service area to include Fauquier and Loudoun Counties.